unix-supremacist/Amadeus/README.md

 ### Shell

-on openbsd/hyperbola-bsd use the default user shell, on linux statically link a version of oksh and install it.
+on OpenBSD/HyperbolaBSD use the default user shell, on linux statically link a version of openbsd ksh and install it.

-on both compile a statically linked version of dash for /bin/sh. if toybox sh matures potentionally install it or a fork for /bin/bash.
+on both compile a statically linked version of dash for /bin/sh.

-### Text Editor
+see toybox for a bash install on openbsd/hyperbola-bsd

-vis, but with transparency fixed, maybe clean up some of the code because it's actually very bloated.
+apparently to get out of gnu autoconfigure hell, i'll need to make forks of both openbsd ksh and dash with a custom buildscript.

 ### File Handler